cloudflare/cloudflare-docs/content/r2/buckets/public-buckets.md

 {{<Aside type="note">}}

-If the zone is on the Enterprise plan, make sure that you [release the zone hold](/fundamentals/setup/account/account-security/zone-holds/#release-zone-holds) before adding the custom domain.
+If the zone is on an Enterprise plan, make sure that you [release the zone hold](/fundamentals/setup/account/account-security/zone-holds/#release-zone-holds) before adding the custom domain.
 A zone hold would prevent the custom subdomain from activating.

 {{</Aside>}}